Parameterizing Path Partitions: 1 -hardness for DAGSPP and DAGIPP

-Hence, we know $k' - k$ start and end vertices of the solution are fixed.
-The next claim shows that each row $i$ has one more start vertex of some path, hence fixing all the starting vertex of all the paths in the solution.
+Hence, we know that $k' - k$ start and $k' - k$ end vertices of the solution are fixed.
+The next claim shows that each row $i$ has one more start vertex of some path, hence fixing all the starting vertices of all the paths in the solution.